lexicalmichaellake/lake_google_data_analytics_capstone_project/README.md

 This knowledge has applications for learning to speak like several popular types of YouTube hosts, including those who have:
 * cooking shows
 * makeup tutorials
-* talk radio commentary
+* news & commentary

-If you have any suggestions or questions, please feel free to e-mail me.
+If you have any suggestions or questions, please feel free to send me a message.